01 Booking the Halls

 Yes, but please take care not to scratch the floor!

-You must inform the booking secretary of your intent at the time of booking.
+You must inform booking administration of your intent at the time of booking.

 No, BBQs are not permitted anywhere on site.